matescb/jidelnicek_2.0/Documentation/jidelnicek_Technical Architecture.md

    ```

 4. **Database Testing Strategy**
-   - Use SQLite in-memory for unit tests only (fast, isolated)
+   - Use SQLite in-memory for unit tests (fast, isolated)
-   - Use PostgreSQL for integration tests (matching production)
+   - Use test database for integration tests
-   - Use PostgreSQL for E2E tests (with test data)
    - Transaction rollback for test isolation
    - Fixtures for common test data